This page contains many spoilers for Neon Genesis Evangelion.

 Ritsuko Akagi - Womanhood and Love

-In Ritsuko's mind, she is a scientist first foremost and then a woman.
-Her thoughts on gender explored in episode 13, Angel Infiltration.
+In Ritsuko's mind, she is a scientist first and foremost and only then a woman.
+Her thoughts on gender are explored in episode 13, Angel Infiltration.
 She explains her mother's thought process when creating NERV's 3 Magi supercomputers: Melchior, Balthasar, and Casper.
 The three Magi computers represent her Mother's identity as a scientist, mother, and woman.
 These computers struggle for dominance- it is important to note that in the end of the episode the computer representing Womanhood, Casper, seems to win in a struggle for dominance against an angel.

 Ritsuko herself has devoted her life to being a scientist.
 She has no children, no lover, and seems to be missing out on what being a woman means.
-The messiness of womanhood and motherhood is likely too much for her leading her to doing something she can control, her work.
-However, the feelings of a woman persist despite her focus on work much to her dismay.
-Much like her mother, the scientist and the woman fight for domance.
-And now, I will discuss Gendo.
+The messiness of womanhood and motherhood is likely too much for her leading her to doing something she can control-- her work.
+Much to her dismay, however, the feelings of a woman persist despite her focus on work.
+Much like her mother, the scientist and the woman fight for dominance.
+Now, I will discuss Gendo.

 I've thought about her relationship with Gendo and the possibility that Ritsuko is not straight or at least has never had the chance to properly fall in love because she's always working and just watches from the sidelines, the biggest example of her just watching is her comments regarding Kaiji and Misato though she even criticizes herself for giving into her feelings regarding a man interrupting her work.